 Adding maturity sensors in the concrete cubes/cylinders enables you to track the age of the concrete.

-2) SMS alarms on high water bath temperature
+2) SMS alerts on high water bath temperature

 3) Compliance for climate monitoring

 In some countries, the standards require monitoring the climate inside a concrete lab around the compression test machine.
-A simple way to fulfill this requirement is to use Orbit 3 to have continuous climate monitoring.
+A way of achieving this would be the installation of our Orbit 3 sensor to give continuous climate monitoring.
 All data can be downloaded as a PDF or Excel if needed.

 How to resell the concrete sensors as a concrete ready-mix supplier?

 When reselling wireless concrete sensors as a ready-mix supplier, we typically see three alternative business models in play.
 And we’ve noticed that they’re all working well!

 The renting model is the most used model by our partners.
 A ready-mix partner purchases the hardware from us and pays a low monthly subscription.
 Then, the hardware is rented out on either a daily or monthly basis.
 The cost of running the Maturix solution is often around the same price you would pay to perform break tests during 1-3 days.